A compact model of Escherichia coli core and biosynthetic metabolism

 \subsection{Adjustment of turnover numbers across conditions}

-Turnover numbers from \cite{heckmann_kinetic_2020} were adjusted based on the nonlinear programming (NLP) formulation detailed in Supplementary Information \ref{kcat_adjustment_SI}).
-The reference flux distributions required by the procedure were obtained using the original (unadjusted) set of turnover numbers and the bounds on allowable adjustments (\(\v{l}\) and \(\v{u}\) in Eq. \ref{kcat_adjustment_problem}) set to \(\pm 2\) (corresponding to a maximal 100-fold increase or reduction of each parameter from the original value).
+Turnover numbers from~\citeauthoryear{heckmann_kinetic_2020} were adjusted based on the nonlinear programming (NLP) formulation detailed in Supplementary Information \ref{kcat_adjustment_SI}).
+The reference flux distributions required by the procedure were obtained using the original (unadjusted) set of turnover numbers and the bounds on allowable adjustments (\(\v{u_{\rm min}}\) and \(\v{u_{\rm max}}\) in Eq. \ref{kcat_adjustment_problem}) set to \(\pm 2\) (corresponding to a maximal 100-fold increase or reduction of each parameter from the original value).
 The linear program used to obtain reference flux distributions was formulated and solved with GUROBI \cite{gurobi}, while the nonlinear program used for turnover adjustment was formulated and solved with the open-source optimisation package CasADi \cite{Andersson2019}.
-To investigate the effect of the ridge regularisation hyperparameter (\(\rho\) in equation \ref{kcat_adjustment_problem}), we solved the adjustment problem for a broad range of values of this parameter and, each time, we computed the RMSE between measurements and predictions of enzyme abundance, as well as the mean absolute deviation of between original and adjusted turnover values, both computed for log\textsubscript{10}-transformed data (Supplementary Figure \ref{regulatisation_parameter_sweep}).
-Based on this information, a value of \(\rho=1\), after which any further decrease in the amount of regularisation results in marginal reduction of the RMSE, was chosen to compute the final set of adjusted turnover numbers.
+To investigate the effect of the ridge regularisation hyperparameter (\(\rho\) in equation (\ref{kcat_adjustment_problem})), we solved the adjustment problem for a broad range of values of this parameter and, each time, we computed the RMSE between measurements and predictions of enzyme abundance, as well as the mean absolute deviation of between original and adjusted turnover values, both computed for log\textsubscript{10}-transformed data (Supplementary Figure \ref{regulatisation_parameter_sweep}).
+Based on this information, a value of \(\rho=1\), after which any further decrease in the amount of regularisation results in marginal reduction of the RMSE, was heuristically chosen to compute the final set of adjusted turnover numbers.
 Upon reparametrisation into \textit{apparent} turnover numbers, (see Supplementary Information \ref{turnover_reparametrisation}), this set of adjusted parameters was used to parametrise the enzyme-constrained model variant EC-\textit{i}CH360.
 For the leave-one-out cross validation, the adjustment procedure was run multiple times, each time excluding abundance data from a condition from the training dataset.
 The resulting adjusted parameter set was then used to generate enzyme abundance predictions for the condition left out, which were then compared against measured values.